 envsection is more suitable for AWS CodeBuild specs.

-phasessection is the place where you define your commands in each phase of the CodeBuild project.
+phasessection is where you define your commands in each phase of the AWS CodeBuild project.

-installphase is where you set the environment and install the dependencies.
+You set the environment and install the dependencies in the

-installphase, you define the runtime for your CodeBuild container.
-In this example, our CodeBuild project uses an Ubuntu imagae and we would like our environment to have Ruby version 2.6 installed.
+installphase.
+In this example, our AWS CodeBuild project uses an Ubuntu image, and we would like our environment to have Ruby version 2.6 installed.
 Similarly, if you need Node.JS version 12.0 to build Angular code, you can define it in a list item here.
-You can define both Ruby and Node.js packages as well.
+You can specify both Ruby and Node.js packages as well.

 commandslist of the

 installphase, you provide all commands necessary to install your dependencies.
 In our example, we need Ruby bundler to be installed for Ruby v2.6 and then use it to install our gems defined in the